 Automation can Streamline RIA Compliance

 Having a Code of Ethics and written Policies and Procedures is not enough.
-RIA firms can run into non-compliance issues when they fail to insure that their Policies and Procedures are correctly and consistently implemented.
+RIA firms can run into non-compliance issues when they fail to ensure that their Policies and Procedures are correctly and consistently implemented.
 Inaccurate, misleading, or omitted Form ADV disclosure is the most frequently cited finding from SEC examinations of investment advisers.

 That’s where software and automation can help.
 Automating regular compliance tasks can help firms uphold their Code of Ethics and encourage employee adherence to the firm’s Policies and Procedures.